 Work experience

 Relevant experience is crucial for securing a job as a CRA.
-Without it, you're likely to start work at a lower level, as a clinical data coordinator or clinical trials administrator/assistant, where you won't be involved in initiating or designing the trials.
-Once you've gained experience, you will then move on to a full CRA position.
+Without it, you're likely to start work at a lower level, as a clinical data coordinator or clinical trials administrator/assistant and then will work your way up to a full CRA role.

 • academic or pharmaceutical research